Drazail/react-hash/README.md

 # Cross Platform API

-if you are using expo, `JSHash` and `JSHmac` are pure javaScript implementations and should work in any enviroment.
+if you are using something besides react, `JSHash` and `JSHmac` are pure javaScript implementations and should work in any JS enviroment.
 ***